 Customers are informed by the significant amount information available to them.
 They can Google their problems and diagnose their own solutions.
 They can read reviews from other real people about what the product or services does.
 Real people share their stories about the experience they had.
-Customers are informed buyers today.
+Today, customers are informed buyers.

 Businesses that are recognising these changes have started to see a shift in where the real assets are.
 20% on the tangible, physical assets, 80% on the ‘intangible’ assets.

 These (previously thought of as) intangible assets.
 The loyalty of their customers, the positive word of mouth their customers provide are fast becoming the asset of premium value in our current economy.
 Analysts are turning more to Customer Lifetime Value (CLV) and Customer-Based Corporate Valuation (CBCV) to better determine the value of business.